 We work in high degree accordingly to Blekinge Institute of Technology’s profile “applied IT and innovation for sustainable growth" and in our student and research labs we have modern equipment and systems to support product development, prototyping and visualization.

-We gather our research efforts under the flag of three research labs:
+We gather our research efforts under the flag of two research labs:

 - Product Development Research Laboratory